-- Fall Run Park in Shaler is home to the largest waterfall in Pittsburgh, found at the end of the trail.
+- Fall Run Park in Shaler is home to the largest waterfall in Pittsburgh, found in the middle of the trail.
 If you’re visiting with kids, look for the fairies located throughout Fall Run Park.
 Parking at Fall Run Park is located at both the upper and lower end of the trail, and it’s a hike (under a mile) to the waterfall from either direction.

 - North Park in McCandless has a paved 5 mile trail around a lake that’s ideal for stroller runs and bike rides.
 There are also smaller trails that allows kids to explore nature.

 - The Three Rivers Heritage Trail offers views of Pittsburgh throughout the different neighborhoods.
 It’s also very flat.

 - Frick Park Environmental Center has a great indoor exploration area and a variety of easy trails for kids.

 - Beechwood Farms Nature Reserve has a stroller friendly hike around the pond and a handful of other easy hikes.
 We love Babes in the Woods, an outdoor program that’s free for kids under 3.

 - Chatham’s Eden Hall Campus in Gibsonia has a paved walking path as well as a number of different trails around the campus’ 400 acres.
 There’s also an awesome cafeteria at Eden Hall that’s open to the public.

 Hiking Outside of Allegheny County

 With the forests and landscape surrounding us, there are so many great hiking trails outside of Pittsburgh as well.
 Below are just a few that we like.